Why it's a good thing if you feel unwell after your COVID-19 booster jab

-COVID-19 booster jabs will now be offered to all over 18s in the UK to help stop a potential wave driven by new variant Omicron.
-COVID-19 booster vaccines are crucial, giving people longer-term protection against getting seriously ill from the disease.
+COVID-19 booster vaccines are essential, giving you longer-term protection against getting seriously ill from the disease.
+And with cases of infection and hospital admissions on the rise in the UK, those who are eligible for the vaccine are being urged to have their top-up jab.
 But will we always need periodic boosting against COVID-19, like we do against the flu?

 Why we need COVID-19 booster vaccines

-"Boosters stimulate the immune system to raise antibody levels," says William Schaffner, a professor of preventative medicine at Vanderbilt University.
-"Higher antibody levels generally are associated with a longer duration of protection against serious disease as well as some enhanced protection against variants."
+William Schaffner, a professor of preventative medicine at Vanderbilt University, explains that booster vaccines stimulate the immune system to raise antibody levels.
+"Higher antibody levels generally are associated with a longer length of protection against serious disease as well as some enhanced protection against variants," he says.

 There are several reasons why we may need to get a COVID-19 booster vaccine every year.

-With COVID-19, Schaffner explains, two things need to be determined.
-"First, the duration of protection afforded by our current boosters.
-And secondly, whether the COVID-19 virus will mutate sufficiently to evade protection from the currently available vaccines."
+With COVID-19, Schaffner explains, two things need to be known.
+"First, the length of protection given by our current boosters.
+And secondly, whether the COVID-19 virus will mutate enough to stop protection from the available vaccines."

-Ultimately, we will know more as experts monitor people who have been vaccinated and received a booster, compared to those who did not receive a third vaccine.
-More information about Omicron will also tell us whether our current vaccination programme is sufficient.
+Ultimately, we will know more as experts monitor people who have been vaccinated and received boosters.

 Who can get a COVID-19 booster vaccine?